SFTP (Secure File Transfer Protocol) is an encrypted file transfer method used to move files between your local computer and a file server.

 These are the instructions for using SFTP to move files between your local computer and a file server on Windows.
 The Windows computers located in the Labs offer SFTP through a program named WinSCP.

 Using SFTP from any UNIX machine requires usage of the Terminal.
 It is assumed that you are familiar with basic UNIX commands.
+You can also refer to this about.com reference page for useful SFTP commands

 To access your home directory using Terminal: